-Treatment For Dog Atopic Dermatitis
+Treatment for Dog Atopic Dermatitis

-Seasonal allergies tend to start in the spring and improve over the winter months.
-Environmental allergies include things in your house which may be causing your dog to be itchy.
+Seasonal allergies tend to start in the spring and improve as winter approaches.
+Environmental allergies include things in your house that may be causing your dog to be itchy.
 These allergies do not improve over the winter and tend to be constant throughout the year.
-The third form of allergy can be to foods.
-In today’s veterinary medicine this is thought to be an allergy to the protein source of your dog’s food, not the brand.
-Most commonly chicken and beef are thought to be the inciting factor.
-Finally, a subcategory of allergies called Flea Allergic Dermatitis will be discussed in a different article.
+The third form of allergy is an allergy to foods.
+In today’s veterinary medicine, this is considered an allergy to the protein source in your dog’s food, not the brand.
+Most commonly, chicken and beef are thought to be the inciting factor.
+Finally, a subcategory of allergies called Flea Allergic Dermatitis will be in a different article.

-Jeffrey Stupine VMD
+Jeffrey Stupine V.M.D.

 World of Animals Veterinary Hospitals